ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

 ======

-Wiring is very simple and mostly the same for all devices connected to the TELEM1/2 ports of a Pixhawk.
-That is why this guide does not go into detail here.
+Wiring is very simple and mostly the same for all devices connected to any serial port (eg TELEM1 or TELEM2) of the autopilot.
+This guide does not go into detail here, but provides an outline for wiring below.

 -  Connect UART of ESP32 to a UART of your flight controller (e.g. TELEM 1 or TELEM 2 port).
 Make sure the voltage levels match!
 Most ESP32